henry931/HPCE-CW5/README.md

 Images are input and output as raw binary gray-scale images, with no header.
 The processing parameters are set on the command line as "width height [bits] [levels]":
     - Width: positive integer, up to and including 2^24
     - Height: positive integer, up to and including 2^24
     - Bits: a binary power <=32, default=8
-	- Levels: number of times to erode before dilating (or vice-versa), default=1
+    - Levels: number of times to erode before dilating (or vice-versa), 0 <= abs(levels) <= min(width/4, height/4, 64)
+              default=1,
+              negative values are open, positive values are close

 A constraint is that mod(Width*bits,64)==0.
 There is no constraint on image size, beyond that imposed by the width, height, and bits parameters.
 To be more specific: you may be asked to process images up to 2^44 or so in pixel count, and your program won't be running on a machine with 2^41 bytes of host memory, let alone GPU memory.

 Image format: